mgeeky/Penetration-Testing-Tools/red-teaming/malleable_redirector/README.md

 - Add Proxy authentication and authorization logic on CONNECT/relay.
 - Add Mobile users targeted redirection
 - Add configuration options to define custom HTTP headers to be injected, or ones to be removed
+- Add configuration options to require specifiec HTTP headers to be present in requests passing ProxyPass criteria.

 ### Author